 However, maybe a different time of day works better for you.
-Find that sweet spot in your day that aligns when you’re sleeping and when you typically feel fatigue after exercise.
+Find that sweet spot in your day that aligns with when you’re sleeping and when you typically feel fatigued after exercise.
 If you deal with insomnia, this trick can also help you fall asleep faster.

 Monitor Heart Rate